MatheusRich/matheusrich.github.io/_posts/2021-07-22-kitchen-sink.md

 When we finally understand _that piece of spaghetti code_ (everyone has at least one in mind), we won't keep it to ourselves!
-We have to materialize this knowledge in the code itself by renaming variables, functions, extracting small methods to clarify intention, etc. It costs us a bit today, but will save a ton of time for other developers (or ourselves in 6 months).
+We have to materialize this knowledge in the code itself by renaming variables, functions, extracting small methods to clarify intention, etc. It costs us a bit today but will save a ton of time for other developers (or ourselves in 6 months).

 Those simple actions can be powerful in the long run!
 One glass a day, that dirty pile gets smaller.
 You may even have